MASA BY-LAWS (See attachment)

 A child is “playing up" when he/she plays on a team in an older age group.

 MASA IN-HOUSE PLAY UP POLICY

-Except in special circumstances, MASA discourages In-House players from "playing up" in an older age group, with the exception of players born during the month of August (see below).
-Players not born during the month of August who wish to play up will only be allowed to do so under the following circumstances:
+Except in special circumstances, MASA discourages In-House players from "playing up" in an older age group.
+Players who wish to play up will only be allowed to do so under the following circumstances: